i2metaverse/i2m/docs/index.md

-# Charter Document
+# Charter Document for Intelligent Immersion in the Metaverse (IIM) ACM Chapter

 This document will be used to outline the structure, mission, and activities of the Intelligent Immersion in the Metaverse (IIM) ACM Chapter.

-The immediate goal is to start an ACM Virtual Chapter.
+The immediate goal is to officially establish IIM as an ACM Virtual Chapter.
 - note that traditional ACM chapters are geographically based, but virtual chapters are based on a common interest or theme
 - we did not tie this to a SIG, as there is no one SIG that covers the intersecting areas

-## Community Title:
-Intelligent Immersion in the Metaverse (IIM) ACM Chapter

 ## Table of Contents:**